 Sparkle sparkle.
 Glitter glitter.
 Sorry, someone seems to have activated a bunch of filters on my screen because there’s just so much stuff floating all over the place.
 Oh, wait, sorry that’s actually part of the episode.
 Jokes aside, I am really liking this series.
 It’s a very slow, but well thought-out and developed romance, or at least it will be by the time the main characters get together.
 I do like the way the show is taking it’s time about things, with the characters struggling to understand their emerging feelings, almost like a real romance.
 There’s no real obstacle or complications to things at the minute so if you’re after high melodrama you’d be best looking elsewhere.
 About the only tension so far is waiting to see if these two knuckle-heads will realise their feelings for one another and actually do something about it.
 I’ll definitely be sticking around for this one.

-Attack on Titan Final Season
+Attack on Titan: The Final Season part 2

 Chris Joynson, aka the Infallible Fish, is a writer, blogger and lover of animation living in Sheffield.
 The blog updates every Friday or you can follow me on Twitter @ChrisGJoynson.